openFyde/getting-started/README.md

   <summary>What's this, is this openFyde?</summary>
   <br>

-  openFyde (always denotes as `openFyde`, with a first `o` in lowercase and `F` in capital letter) is an open-source initiative started by Fyde Innovations, the creator of FydeOS, with an aim to provide another approach to [Chromium OS](https://www.chromium.org/chromium-os).
-With openFyde you can have a more open and flexible Chromium OS.
+  openFyde (always denoted as `openFyde`, with a first `o` in lowercase and `F` in capital letter) is an open-source initiative started by Fyde Innovations, the creator of FydeOS, with an aim to provide another approach to [Chromium OS](https://www.chromium.org/chromium-os).
+With openFyde, you can have a more open and flexible Chromium OS.
 At Fyde Innovations we believe with more choices comes greater possibilities.

   **In a one-liner: openFyde is Chromium OS open-sourced instead of open-core, with or without Google.**
 </details>